donniecodesit/50dor-scoreboardapp/README.md

 ## About This App
-This is a React Scoreboard Application built with React during Day 23 of a 50 Days of React Udemy Course.
+React project made during Day 23 of "50 Days of React" by Sufa Digital Media on Udemy.
 This application allows you to run a timer and manage scores for mock players, and you are able to manage the players as well.

 ## How To Install & Run